Frequently Asked Questions

 We can only accept applications for international health insurance if you’re under the age of 76.
 However, once you’re a member with William Russell, you can renew your health plan for as long as you need—even if your state of health deteriorates.

 All our plans include cover for emergency in-patient dental treatment.
-We also have options for routine dental care on our Silver and Gold plans.What Our International Health Insurance Covers
+We have options for routine and complex dental care on our Silver plan.
+The Gold plan comes with routine dental care as standard, with the option for complex dental care.What Our International Health Insurance Covers

 The right excess for you depends on your needs.
 We see the excess as a partnership between you and us.
 A higher excess helps us reduce our spending on medical treatment, and we pass on savings to your premium.
 So—as a rule of thumb, a higher excess means a lower premium.Choosing A Health Insurance Excess

 Direct billing is an arrangement with hospitals and clinics where we pay for medical treatment directly.
 This means you won’t be out of pocket for your treatment costs.
 It comes as standard on all our health plans when you’re admitted to a hospital in our medical network for in-patient or day-patient treatment.
 You can also choose direct billing for out-patient treatment with some plans if you’re living in a country where direct billing is common.
 This means we’ll settle your bills for doctor and specialist consultations directly with the clinic.

 Local healthcare systems vary, and you may find that medical treatment you need urgently is not available locally.
 In these cases, we’ll evacuate you by land, sea or air to the nearest suitable location.